KotoHanon/LOCOCO/README.md

 outputs the answers FULORA reached in a file.

 ### Acknowledgements
 Thanks to the KG reasoning codes proposed in other papers, already cited in our forthcoming paper.
-We refer the agent training code of [DKGR](https://github.com/RutgersDM/DKGR)